icecc/icecream/README.md

 You might designate a netname.
 This is useful if your network is using VPN to make it seem like developers who are physically a long distance apart seem like they are on the same sub-net.
-While the VPNs are useful, they are typically do not have enough bandwidth for icecream, so by setting a different netname on each side of the VPN you can save bandwidth.
+While the VPNs are useful, they typically do not have enough bandwidth for icecream, so by setting a different netname on each side of the VPN you can save bandwidth.
 Netnames can be used to work around some limitations above: if a netname is set icecream schedulers and daemons will